-- (2) API, AIAN, NHOPI are Asian and Pacific Islander, American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively. - (3) For foreign-born and noncitizen characteristics for Total and White, the a and b parameters should be multiplied by 1.3.
-No adjustment is necessary for foreign-born and noncitizen characteristics for Blacks, Hispanics, and Asians. - (4) Hispanics may be any race.
-For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section. - (5) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
-If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero.
+- (2) AIAN, NHOPI are American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively. - (3) Hispanics may be any race.
+For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section. - (4) The Total or White, Black, and Asian, AIAN, NHOPI parameters are to be used for both alone and in combination race group estimates. - (5) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
+If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero. - (6) For foreign-born and noncitizen characteristics for Total and White, the a and b parameters should be multiplied by 1.3.
+No adjustment is necessary for foreign-born and noncitizen characteristics for Black, Hispanic, and Asian, AIAN, NHOPI parameters. - (7) For the groups self-classified as having two or more races, use the Asian, AIAN, NHOPI parameters for all employment characteristics.

-b

-Characteristics Total or White Black API, AIAN, NHOPI Hispanic

-PEOPLE

-Persons enrolled in school:

-Total 2,131 2,410 2,410 2,744

-Children 13 and under 2,453 2,775 2,775 3,159

-Marital status, household and family

-characteristics, health insurance

-Some household members 4,687 6,733 6,733 11,347

-All household members 5,695 9,929 9,929 16,733

-FAMILIES, HOUSEHOLDS, OR UNRELATED INDIVIDU ALS

-Income, earnings 2,016 2,201 2,201 3,709

-Marital status, household and family

-characteristics, educational attainment,

-population by age/sex 1,860 1,683 1,683 2,836
+b Characteristics Total or White Black Asian, AIAN, NHOPI Hispanic PEOPLE Persons enrolled in school: Total 2,131 2,410 2,410 2,744 Children 13 and under 2,453 2,775 2,775 3,159 Marital status, household and family characteristics, health insurance Some household members 4,687 6,733 6,733 11,347 All household members 5,695 9,929 9,929 16,733 FAMILIES, HOUSEHOLDS, OR UNRELATED INDIVIDU ALS Income, earnings 2,016 2,201 2,201 3,709 Marital status, household and family characteristics, educational attainment, population by age/sex 1,860 1,683 1,683 2,836